RobbyTi/ECAW/README.md

   for the transformation of the source data (the datafile downloaded directly from Qualtrics as is) to the raw datafile (datafile with standard naming).
-We also made sure that the raw datafile does not contain any information that can be used to indetify any of the respondents.
+We also made sure that the raw datafile does not contain any information that can be used to identify any of the respondents.
 - `ecaw_raw_processed_preprocessing.Rmd` file contains the code that cleans the dataset and transforms is into tidy format ready for the